lopezdsr/sql-query/jdbc.md

 1. Install Tableau Desktop for Windows.

-2. Download the {{site.data.keyword.sqlquery_short}} JDBC driver and copy to the installation directory of Tableau.
+2. Download the {{site.data.keyword.sqlquery_short}} JDBC driver and copy it to the installation directory of Tableau.

    - For **Windows**: `C:\Program Files\Tableau\Drivers\ibmcloudsql-jdbc-<version>.jar`